 \section{Experiments}

 In this section, we conduct extensive experiments to evaluate the performance of our methods.
-We adopt several popular real-world datasets, including: (1) QM9~\citep{QM9}; (2) ZINC12k~\citep{Zinc}; (3) Alchemy~\citep{alchemy}; (4) PCQM-Contact~\citep{dwivedi2022long}.
-Information regarding those datasets is introduced below, and the dataset statistics are summarized in Table~\ref{Table_dataset_statistics}.
-We provide detailed experimental settings, as well as more experimental results in Appendix~\ref{Sec:appendix_experiment}.
-Remarkably, our method achieves state-of-the-art or highly competitive performance in all those datasets with significant advantages.
+A number of graph datasets, including synthetic and real-world ones, are adopted.
+We present in the main paper results on three real-world datasets: QM9~\citep{QM9}, ZINC12k~\citep{Zinc} and PCQM-Contact~\citep{dwivedi2022long}, while leaving other experimental results to Appendix~\ref{Sec:appendix_experiment}.
+Dataset statistics and detailed experimental settings can also be found in Appendix~\ref{Sec:appendix_experiment}.

-\paragraph{QM9.} QM9~\citep{QM9} is a graph property regression dataset containing 130k small molecules and 19 regression targets.
+\textbf{QM9.} QM9~\citep{QM9} is a graph property regression dataset containing 130k small molecules and 19 regression targets.
 We use a commonly adopted 0.8/0.1/0.1 training/validation/test split ratio, and report the results of the first 12 targets.
-Several representative expressive GNNs are selected as baselines, including MPNN, 1-2-3-GNN~\citep{morris2019weisfeiler}, DTNN~\citep{DTNN}, DeepLRP~\citep{chen2020can}, PPGN~\citep{maron2019provably}, NGNN~\citep{zhang2021nested}, KP-GIN+~\citep{Khop}, and IDMPNN~\citep{pmlr-v202-zhou23n}.
+Several representative expressive GNNs are selected as baselines, including MPNN, 1-2-3-GNN~\citep{morris2019weisfeiler}, DTNN~\citep{DTNN}, DeepLRP~\citep{chen2020can}, PPGN~\citep{maron2019provably}, NGNN~\citep{zhang2021nested}, KP-GIN+~\citep{Khop}, IDMPNN~\citep{pmlr-v202-zhou23n} and PST~\citep{wang2024graph}.
+To ensure a fair comparison, methods utilizing geometric coordinates of atoms are not included.
 The results are shown in Table~\ref{Table_QM9}.
-Remarkably, OGE-Aug achieves state-of-the-art performance on 7 out of 12 targets, and also shows competitive performance on other 5 targets, which is a significant breakthrough.
-We also notice that our method achieves a relatively low MAE on targets $U_0$, $U$, $H$ and $G$, compared with subtree- or subgraph-based methods such as MPNN, NGNN or KP-GIN+.
+From Table~\ref{Table_QM9}, we find that OGE-Aug achieves competitive performance on all 12 targets.
+We also notice that our method achieves a relatively low MAE on targets $U_0$, $U$, $H$ and $G$, compared with subtree- or subgraph-based methods such as MPNN, NGNN or KP-GIN+, as well as other Laplacian eigenvector augmented GNNs like PST.
 This fact indicates that our method has the ability to capture \textbf{global properties} of graphs, since those targets are macroscopic thermodynamic properties of molecules and heavily depend on long-range interactions (for example, intermolecular forces like hydrogen bonds).

-\paragraph{ZINC.} ZINC12k~\citep{Zinc} is a subset of the ZINC250k dataset containing 12k molecules, and the task is molecular property (constrained solubility) regression evaluated by mean absolute error (MAE).
-We follow the official split of the dataset.
-We include common baselines such as GIN~\citep{xu2018powerful}, PNA~\citep{PNA}, DeepLRP~\citep{chen2020can}, OSAN~\citep{qianordered2022}, KP-GIN+~\citep{Khop}, GNN-AK+~\citep{GNNAK} and CIN~\citep{bodnar2021weisfeiler}.
-We also include previous methods that make use of Laplacian eigenvectors to produce node feature